NikitaDouglas/MyPortfolio/Week2.md

   - COACH:

 #### Wednesday 28th August
+- GOAL:
-- GOAL: To understand the process of breaking one class into two and be able to apply this skill whilst still maintaining test coverage.
+  - To understand the process of breaking one class into two and be able to apply this skill whilst still maintaining test coverage.
+  - To define 'abstraction' and 'inheritance'.
-- PLAN: Do the Simple Checkout exercise highlighted in kick-off.
+- PLAN: Begin the Simple Checkout exercise highlighted in kick-off.
+Use brief time after lunch to make notes on
-- EVIDENCE:
+- EVIDENCE: Ask for some feedback on the exercise from a coach, as well as self-assessment.
+Perhaps use this to also explore mocking?

 #### Thursday 29th August
 - GOAL: